 - Command strips for hanging your Disney Princess wall decor

 As you can see, I first sketched out the lines of my design with a pencil.
 Then, I carefully painted the wooden letters.
-Acrylic paint dries pretty quickly so that's a huge help for this craft since a few lighter colors required a few coats.
+Acrylic paint dries pretty quickly so that's a huge help since a few lighter colors required a few coats.

-I tried to include something really specific to each princess when it made sense, like Snow White's apple or Belle's rose.
+I tried to include something really specific to each princess when it made sense.
+For example, Snow White's apple or Belle's rose.
 I wanted a person to be able to look at the letters and know exactly which princess it represented.

 Disney Princess Wall Letters